UPPMAX/HPC-python/docs/intro.rst

    - We run this course as a collaboration between the HPC centers HPC2N in Umeå and UPPMAX in Uppsala.
       - There are many similarities:
-         - Login vs. calculation nodes
+         - Login vs. calculation/compute nodes
-         - Environmental module system  with softaware hided until loaded with ``module load``
+         - Environmental module system with software hidden until loaded with ``module load``
          - Slurm batch job and scheduling system
          - ``pip install`` procedure
       - ... and small differences: